ujji-k06/ujji-k06/README.md

 # Hi, I'm Ujji

 I'm a university student who is freelancing on the side.
+Right now I have a lot of free time, and I'm fully available until September this year.

 ## Skills
 - C++